5 Girlfriends Getaway Hut-to-Hut Hike Destinations

-Colorado is known for its rugged beauty and your family can brave the wild without worry with 10th Mountain Division Hut Association’s hut system.
-With 34 backcountry huts nestled in the Rocky Mountains and connected by 350 trails, your family can choose your adventure based on skill-level and location.
+Colorado is known for its rugged beauty and adventurous women can brave the wild without worry with 10th Mountain Division Hut Association’s hut system.
+With 34 backcountry huts nestled in the Rocky Mountains and connected by 350 trails, you can choose your adventure based on skill-level and location.

-If you want to make sure that your kids get the most out of there time in nature, consider investing in the services provided by one of the area’s local guides.
-The can make sure you see the most magnificent sites, gain knowledge of the area and its natural inhabitants, a that you take the trails best suited for your family.
+If you want to make sure that you get the most out of your time there time in nature, consider investing in the services provided by one of the area’s local guides.
+They can make sure you see the most magnificent sites, gain knowledge of the area and its natural inhabitants, a that you take the trails best suited for you and your girlfriends.
 With so many options, this is a vacation that can be revisited year after year after year.

 Details and reservations: huts.org